lonycell/grafana.v7/docs/sources/alerting/notifications.md

 # Alert Notifications

-> Alerting is only available in Grafana v4.0 and above.
+> Alerting is only available in ThingSPIN v4.0 and above.

 When an alert changes state, it sends out notifications.
 Each alert rule can have multiple notifications.
 In order to add a notification to an alert rule you first need